-The start of the new year is a great time to restore, re-set and re-present yourself to the world.
+The start of the new year is a great time to restore, re-set and re-present ourselves to the world.

-Whether that is through making a list of goals, defining a theme or simply choosing to rebel against setting any intentions, this time is potent and it is pulsing with the creative life force energy.
+Whether that is through making a list of goals, defining a theme or simply choosing to rebel against setting any intentions, the time is potent and pulsing with the creative life force energy.

 Because even if you take out the man-made calendar year, the combined consciousness of each and every living being collectively gearing to let go of the old and bring in the new is palpable.

 You are an integral part of this consciousness.

 With that in mind, how can you use this collective energy wisely?

 There is a lot of research that highlights that it takes twenty-one days (three weeks) for any new habit to take form.
 Before you subscribe to this method, let’s just run the process through with an example.
 Your goal is to lose weight, floss twice a day or start a daily meditation routine, so you focus on creating a habit and decide to dedicate your time and effort for twenty-one days.
 Underneath the excitement and determination to achieve this goal, resides a deep-seated expectation that can quickly transform itself into stress.

 Somehow the mental thoughts creep in and take over leaving you heavily focused on the time frame rather than the goal itself.

 Your intention goes flying out the tiniest crack in the window and you have unconsciously set yourself up to fail.